yenyang/Anarchy-BepInEx/README.md

 * Optional flaming chirper
 * Option to automatically enable with bulldozer
 * Optional mouse tooltip
-* Icons for game manipulation and bypass verification for bulldozer.
+* Icons for game manipulation and bypass confirmation for bulldozer.
-* Use Bulldoze tool to remove invisible paths/markers.
+* Icon to show invisible paths/markers.
+Use Bulldoze tool to remove invisible paths/markers.
 See below.
+* Icon to EXCLUSIVELY target surfaces with the bulldozer and remove with one click.
+With Anarchy, this also can remove surfaces in buildings and areas.

 Currently it applies to these tools:
 * Object Tool